 Q. Do you run after school activities?

 We run a number of clubs in lunchtimes and after school for children in Y1-6.
 These include chargeable clubs run by outside companies such as football, dance, drama and Spanish.
 We also run a number of clubs at lunchtimes such as choir, drumming and PE.
-Wednesday after school each week is our big club night where staff run a whole range of activities including sports, art, coding, comics and computers, board games, and science investigation.
+Wednesday after school each week is our big club night where staff run a whole range of activities including sports, art, STEM/tech and Story Seekers.

 Q. Do children have the opportunity to swim when they are at Southborough?

 We are very fortunate that our school is so close to the St John’s swimming pool.
 This means we can easily walk to the pool for lessons.
-Year 4 and 5 go swimming for half the year each meaning that all children have a year of small group lessons.
+Children in Upper School (Years 4-6) go swimming for half the year each meaning that all children have a year of small group lessons.
 It is our aim that every child can swim at least 25 metres confidently before they leave us and those children who are already able to swim have the opportunity to further improve their swimming skills.
 Currently due to the pandemic affecting swimming lessons in 2020 and 2021, swimming for 2022-23 is focused on Year 6 and 5 to ensure they meet the 25m expectation before they move onto secondary school.

 Q. How is behaviour approached at Southborough?